yvang07/TagDog/README.md

 ### Web Application

 The web applications is part of an academic project.
-We're working on creating a site where one can simply create, identify, track print, and share QR codes.
+We're working on creating a site where one can simply create, identify, track, print, and share QR codes.

 -or-